Fantasy Grounds: Features

 Fantasy Grounds contains features typical of many tabletop role-playing games, such as virtual dice rolling, character sheets, and maps featuring line of sight with a grid system.
 Games are organized into sessions, which are started by a gamemaster and which other players may join remotely.
 Unlike many other virtual tabletop systems, the user interface of Fantasy Grounds is different depending on which game system is selected for the session through themes.
 Fantasy Grounds also contains various reference materials and rulebooks, as well as an integrated chat system.
 The program automates much of the dice rolling and other game systems, and allows the gamemaster to save a session to continue later.

 Fantasy Grounds officially supports over 50 game systems with over 3,000 products, making it the largest digital catalog of officially-licensed content.
 In addition to various editions of Dungeons & Dragons and Pathfinder, support is offered for Savage Worlds, Call of Cthulhu, Traveller, Rolemaster, Castles & Crusades and many others.
 The Fantasy Grounds community has also created unofficial versions for many other systems, and players can also create fully custom rulesets, as well as extensions that customize the play experience.

 Reception

 Fantasy Grounds is often praised by reviewers for its features and toolsets which allow players to fully customize their games.
 It is also considered one of the most reliable virtual tabletop programs.
 It was historically criticized for its complexity and cost, but SmiteWorks updated the pricing of the Core License to $20 and the Ultimate License to $50 in 2023 and introduced several user interface updates in 2024 to address those concerns.
+Then in November 2025, it was announced that Smiteworks would make the Fantasy Grounds software free for all users without a need for a license.